IvBlack/LearnToGo/README.md

 # LearnToGo
 Builds on GoLang
-My first steps in GoLang from simple to hard.
+My first steps in GoLang from simple to hard examples.